 Stew season is here!
 My Irish Beef Stew recipe might use the simplest ingredients in your pantry but produces the most complex flavour and tender, melt-in-your-mouth beef.
 Would you like to know my secret ingredient?

 I love a stew.
-Not only does a good stew taste amazing and fill the house with stunning aromas, they are also forgiving to make and come together without a lot of stress.
+Not only does a good stew taste amazing while filling the house with stunning aromas, they are also forgiving to make and come together without a lot of stress.

 A good stew fills us up and and warms us up from the inside out.
 Which means that, as the temperature drops, it is the perfect recipe for any household.